RisingStack/react-easy-state/README.md

 ## How does it work?

 Under the hood Easy State uses the [@nx-js/observer-util](https://github.com/nx-js/observer-util) library, which relies on [ES6 Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) to observe state changes.
-Thanks to the Proxies it doesn't have edge cases.
-You can write any JS code without worrying about your render functions.
 [This blog post](https://blog.risingstack.com/writing-a-javascript-framework-data-binding-es6-proxy/) gives a little sneak peek under the hood of the `observer-util`.

 ## Alternative builds